cfpb/design-system/docs/pages/print-styles.md

   ### Display URLs

   URLs for links, buttons, and videos display when printed.
-This ensures a user will be able to access the linked content if desired.
-Visit the [Links](https://cfpb.github.io/design-system/components/links) and [Buttons](https://cfpb.github.io/design-system/components/buttons) pages for styling specifications.
+This ensures a user can access the linked content if desired.
+Visit the [Links](https://cfpb.github.io/design-system/components/links) and [Buttons](https://cfpb.github.io/design-system/components/buttons) pages for specifications.

   ### Display images and content in a succinct layout